X

 See at Verizon

-When you're a student -- whether tackling college away from home, experiencing high school for the first time or finding yourself in the midst of middle school -- juggling the responsibilities of education, no matter what level, can be tough.
-Whether you engage in remote learning or are back on campus, you'll need a reliable, affordable internet connection.
+When you're a student -- whether going to college far from home, tackling high school for the first time or finding yourself in the midst of middle school -- juggling your education demands, no matter what level, can be tough.
+Whether you're on campus or doing remote learning, you'll need a reliable, affordable internet connection.
 Those don't come cheap, but there are some broadband discounts available that could help ease the financial burden on you and your family.

 Before digging into provider-specific deals, begin with federal programs that may be of use no matter which internet service provider covers the area in which you live or go to school.
 If you or anyone in your household participates in Federal Public Housing Assistance, the National School Lunch Program, Supplemental Nutrition Assistance Program, Temporary Assistance for Needy Families or other qualifying federal programs, you will likely be eligible.